V-Vaal/FPS/src/rules/ml_rules.md

 Anything inside `data/raw/` must remain untouched.
 All transformations go to `data/processed/`.

+### **ML-R4.1 — External data must be materialized locally**
+When data originates from an external API or remote service (e.g., blockchain analytics, SQL endpoints, HTTP/HTTPS data feeds), it must be materialized locally before any modeling step.
+Local materialization requirements:
+- Load external data into a pandas DataFrame
+- Validate structure and types
+- Persist the result in a parquet file under data/processed/
+- Use the parquet file as the only official training input

+This ensures reproducibility, debuggability, independence from network conditions, and full control over dataset versioning.

+### **ML-R4.2 — External data must be filtered and bounded**

+Every external extraction must enforce:
+- a well-defined temporal range (start date and end date),
+- a LIMIT or equivalent row boundary (configurable and optionally disabled),
+- documentation of these filters inside datasets.py.

+This prevents uncontrolled dataset growth and guarantees consistent training conditions.

 ---

 ### **ML-R5 — Always document the dataset lineage**